 - Health plan report cards compiled by the National Committee on Quality Assurance (NCQA) are updated the 15th of every month.
 NCQA is a private nonprofit organization that accredits health plans.
 Accreditation is a "seal of approval."
 To earn accreditation, organizations must meet national standards, often including clinical performance measures.
 Organizations choose whether to participate in accreditation programs.
 Accreditation is not a guarantee of the quality of care that any individual patient will receive or that any individual physician or other provider delivers.

-- The Wisconsin BadgerCare Plus HMO Choice Booklet (PDF, 321 KB) can help BadgerCare Plus members choose or change their HMO.
+- The Wisconsin BadgerCare Plus HMO Choice Booklet (PDF) can help BadgerCare Plus members choose or change their HMO.
 It contains a Report Card that compares one HMO to another in five areas of health care and four areas of enrollee satisfaction.

 - Health Plan Report Card is published by the Department of Employee Trust Funds for State of Wisconsin employees.
 This report card includes consumer ratings and technical measures.

 - The Performance and Progress Report from the Wisconsin Collaborative for Healthcare Quality includes information on quality for many Wisconsin health plans.